contouraid/contouraid.github.io/current-workflow.md

 This is possibly the most technically complex step.
 What arc angles to use?
 How many arcs to use (2, 3, or 4?: larger is more time consuming, but can be more conformal); what kind of treatment plan and machine to use (Trubeam IMRT, VMAT; cyberknife; ETHOS? and others); what are the priorities to apply to each organ at risk while optimizing the plan?
 What subjective limits on the DVH curve is applied to each organ and tumor itself to align with the clinical goals?
 If clinical goals cannot be met, where do we first go to trade off choices?

-*How can insta-RT help in this step?*
+*How can ContourAId help in this step?*

 ---

 #### Quality assurance and clinical evaluations

-Here is where insta-RT can help!
+Here is where ContourAId can help!

-*How can insta-RT help in this step?*
+*How can ContourAId help in this step?*

 ---